-Once you have removed a BC bulb, you will notice two prongs sticking out horizontally from its base.
-To replace the bulb, line these prongs up with the slots in the fitting, push gently, and turn the bulb clockwise.
-If the bulb won’t turn, you’ve either not lined the prongs up correctly, or you’re not quite pushing the light bulb in firmly enough.
+Once you have removed a BC light bulb, you will notice two prongs sticking out horizontally from its base.
+To replace the light bulb, line these prongs up with the slots in the fitting, push gently, and turn the light bulb clockwise.
+If the light bulb won’t turn, you’ve either not lined the prongs up correctly, or you’re not quite pushing the light bulb in firmly enough.

 Repeat the same steps for light fittings and shades; if you use cleaning products or damp cloth at this point, just make sure no moisture gets into the fitting itself.
 Uplighting lamps shades can collect a lot of dust, so if possible, use a hoover to collect the excess before you wipe the shade clean.

 While you’re removing light bulbs, you might as well replace any that are no longer working.
-LED light bulbs offer an energy-efficient alternative to traditional incandescent bulbs, meaning that once they are installed, it will be years before you need to replace them again.
+LED light bulbs offer an energy-efficient alternative to traditional incandescent light bulbs, meaning that once they are installed, it will be years before you need to replace them again.
 There is an LED equivalent to almost every type of incandescent light bulb.
-See here for more information about how much money LED light bulbs could save you.
+See our guide to Potential LED Savings for more information about how much money LED light bulbs could save you.

-When disposing of your old bulbs, consider recycling them.
+When disposing of your old light bulbs, consider recycling them.
 Old LED light bulbs can be recycled at local waste disposal centres.
-So too can fluorescent lights, including CFLs (Compact Fluorescent Lamps).
+So too can fluorescent lights, including CFL light bulbs (Compact Fluorescent Lamps).
 These shouldn’t be disposed of in your normal household waste, as the trace amounts of mercury they contain can be harmful to the environment.
-Instead, make sure these bulbs are recycled by depositing them at local collection points.
+Instead, make sure these light bulbs are recycled by depositing them at local collection points.
 This handy locator can help you find your nearest collection point.

 Dirt will naturally build up on outdoor lights much more than indoor lighting, so they may need a little more love to freshen up again.
 Cleaning outdoor lights is most important for solar lights, as they may not function properly if their solar cells are covered by a layer of dirt.
 Wiping the outside surface with a damp cloth should do the trick if the light isn’t too muddy, while a deeper clean may require some disassembly, but will yield even better results.
 This helpful guide from doityourself.com goes into detail on how to do this.